-The 1976 Act added an explicit two-prong statutory definition of "perform."
-One prong, added specifically to reverse Fortnightly and Teleprompter, applies to transmissions to the public "by means of any device or process."
-If the Transmit Clause means anything, it means that cable retransmission of over-the-air broadcast television constitutes a public performance.
-Cable networks received special statutory licenses,
+The 1976 Act created an explicit two-prong statutory definition of "perform."
+One prong applies to transmissions to the public "by means of any device or process."
+It was added specifically to reverse two Supreme Court cases on cable television.168 If this "Transmit Clause" means anything, it means that cable retransmission of over-the-air broadcast television constitutes a public performance.
+Cable networks are now subject to special statutory licensing regimes.169